symfony/symfony-docs/components/dependency_injection/compilation.rst

 This does not gain very much compared to loading the file directly into the overall container being built.
-It just allows the files to be split up amongst the modules/bundles.
+It just allows the files to be split up among the modules/bundles.
 Being able to affect the configuration of a module from configuration files outside of the module/bundle is needed to make a complex application configurable.
 This can be done by specifying sections of config files loaded directly into the container as being for